 Ahiflower oil is a plant oil filled with omega-3s and omega-6s.
 It’s the best omega source over other plant oils.
 It doesn’t over-harvest the oceans for its fish and plant life.
 It won’t damage the ecosystem.
 With ahiflower oil you get the omega-6 GLA your dog needs along with the omega-3 stearidonic acid (SDA).
 GLA and SDA are both anti-inflammatory.

 Choosing any of these sustainable alternatives are better than krill oil for your dog and the environment.
-That leaves krill for the sea life that need it.
+That leaves krill for the sea creatures that need it.